 Results and Discussion.
 This section presents research results, either in text, tables, or figures.
 The use if photos is limited on clear results.
 Each of figures and tables are numbered sequentially and must be referred in the articles.

 Conclusions are written briefly but illustrates the research results substances.

 Acknowledgments.
 This section can be used to appreciate funders, institutions, and personals who assisted during research and articles preparation.

-References expect a minimum of 30 references primarily and latest (the last 10 years) with a minimum of 60% from journal papers.
+References expect a minimum of 20 references primarily and latest (the last 10 years) with a minimum of 60% from reputation journal papers (Scopus or WoS).
 JAAST prefers articles which refer mainly to journal articles, research reports, and conference proceedings, rather than rely heavily on textbooks or handbooks to demonstrate articles' novelty in the subject discussed.
 The use of Mendeley as a tool in referencing is preferable and encouraged.
 References should be carefully checked for completeness, accuracy, and consistency.

 Author(s) should cite publications in the text following the APA (American Psychological Association 6th edition) citation style.
 At the end of the paper, a reference list in alphabetical order should be supplied as follows:

 Mitchell, J. A., Thomson, M., & Coyne, R. P. (2017).
 A guide to citation.
 London, England: My Publisher

 Mitchell, J. A., Thomson, M., & Coyne, R. P. (2017).
 A guide to citation.
 Retrieved from https://www.mendeley.com/reference-management/reference-manager

 Putera, P., Novita, S. A., Laksmana, I., & Hamid, M. I. (2015).
 Development and Evaluation of Solar-Powered Instrument for Hydroponic System in Limapuluh Kota, Indonesia.
 International Journal on Advanced Science, Engineering and Information Technology.
 5 (5): 284-288.